Historic Apartment Building With Balconies

 Share:

-Vacancy rate is an essential figure to keep in mind if you’re a real estate investor considering the purchase of a rental property.
+Vacancy rate can be an especially important metric if you’re thinking about buying a rental property.
 Knowing how to calculate and compare vacancy rates to local market averages won’t just help you evaluate potential investments; it can also help you get a sense of just how well your current holdings are performing.

 What Are Vacancy Rates?